paolofalcoruegg/axp/README.md

 </sup></sup>
 </p>

-**Arena** is an interactive cymatics installation that lets people discover how sound waves excite vibration patterns in liquids.
+**Arena** is an interactive cymatics installation that lets visitors discover how sound waves excite vibration patterns in liquids.
 It consists of two modules, one of which explores the effects of pure tones, and one that allows the visitor to play  their music on the apparatus.
 The generated patterns, also known as Faraday waves, are a visualisation of the wealth of information contained in audio signals and are mesmerising and surprising alike.
 The installation was exhibited at the Dyson School of Design Engineering at Imperial College London on the 18th and 22nd of March 2019.

 <br>